 The influence of the European “New Right” on the Alt Right

 The Alt Right’s other significant intersecting influence, which Dugin himself also often refers to, is the European New Right (ENR).

-  The ENR began in France in the late 1960s and then spread to other European countries as an initiative to rework fascist ideology, largely by appropriating elements from other political traditions—including what they termed “the Left”—to offer an alternative idea to implement the principle of human equality.
+The ENR began in France in the late 1960s and then spread to other European countries as an initiative to rework fascist ideology, largely by appropriating elements from other political traditions—including what they termed “the Left”—to offer an alternative means of implementing human equality.

-  The ENR championed “biocultural diversity” against the homogenisation brought by liberalism and globalisation.
-They argued that true antiracism requires separating racial and ethnic groups to protect their unique cultures. they also argued that true feminism defends natural gender differences, instead of forcing women to “divest themselves of their femininity.”
-ENR writers rejected the principle of universal human rights as “a strategic weapon of western ethnocentrism” that stifles cultural diversity.
+The ENR championed “biocultural diversity” against the homogenisation brought about by liberalism and globalism.
+They argued that true antiracism requires separating racial and ethnic groups to protect their unique cultures.

 The Neo Eurasian and New Right ideology might appear at loggerheads, rather as classical fascism’s big state authoritarianism and Neo-fascism’s decentralised polities are, but Dugin has worked to create a more consistent perspective in his evolving ideas of 4th Political theory that now combines elements of both.
 They intersect most obviously in the acknowledged influence of Julius Evola, Ernst Jünger and Carl Schmitt’s political writings.